dockstore/dockstore-support/tooltester/README.md

 1. Configure the aws cli using `sudo -u jenkins -i` and then `aws configure`.
 Use the credentials in the jenkins@jenkins-master's ~/.aws/credentials
 1. Configure slave on master Jenkin:
     1. Go to ({master-floating-ip}:8080 (you may need to configure security group)
-    1. Log in with your jenkins credentials (ask around for it if you don't have it)
+    1. Log in with your Jenkins credentials (ask around for it if you don't have it)
     1. Manage Jenkins => Manage Nodes
         1. If there are no nodes (because it's a new master or another reason):
             1. => New Node ({master-floating-ip}:8080/computer/new)